furtib/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/regex-checker.rst

-.. title:: clang-tidy - bugprone-regex-checker
+.. title:: clang-tidy - bugprone-regex

-bugprone-regex-checker
+bugprone-regex
 ======================

 FIXME: Describe what patterns does the check detect and why.
 Give examples.